nicknonnen/nicknonnen.github.io/dorian/RE-Dorian-Report.md

 ## Materials and Procedure

-Outline the data to be used in your replication study, including:

-- twitter search parameters
-- attach / link to files containing status_id's for the search results
-- any data used to normalize the tweets
-- methods for analysis / synthesis

 The data for this lab was procured through a Twitter Developer account, which requires an application but is free of charge.
 All of our analysis was conducted in `RStudio 1.4.1106`, and the full code I used to complete this study may be found [here](/dorian/nn_twitter_analysis_search.r).